Last update: 2021 06 21

-We never ask for special categories of data (e.g. health data) as a mandatory during the recruitment process.
+We never ask for special categories of personal data (e.g. health data) as a mandatory during the recruitment process.
 If you nevertheless and against our will provide us with such data, the legal basis for processing is your consent (Art.
 9(2)(a) of the GDPR).

 Data storage term

 When you apply for a particular job position, we, in general, will store your personal data until the end of the recruitment process for a particular position.
 If you become an employee, we will save your application information within the employee file.
 If you permit us to contact you about future job opportunities we will store your personal data up to 3 (three) years.